sopoour/expense-tracking/README.md

 # expense-tracking

-This is a React app built as part of a React online coursee.
+This is a React app built as part of a [React online course](https://www.udemy.com/share/101Wby3@B2H-tHB8Vq5CLeowwy0mgk_LJh3kKxgPbIXM1QThCfnt2JIH2wiSLDdrDDvdZ-Ts/).

 Current features:
 * Add new expense via an expense form